 Some ancient cave art also features mushrooms, which some say is a sign of early hallucinogenic mushroom use.
 The Selva Pascuala cave has 6,000-year-old paintings of a row of mushrooms.
 Brian Akers and Gaston Guzman believe the mushrooms are Psilocybe hispanica, a species of hallucinogenic mushroom native to the area.
 Different cave art has been discovered showing feminine figures with mushroom heads – the mushrooms are spotted which means they are probably Amanita muscaria, those red mushrooms with white spots, known to have psychedelic properties.
 A rock face in Tassili, Algeria dating to 5,000 years ago shows something even weirder.
 On the track face is some sort of shaman with the head of a bee and his body covered in mushrooms and grid-like patterns.
 The most obvious explanation is that this painting came from an altered state of consciousness.

 Cave of El Castillo

 Geometric patterns in Native American cave art

-“The Sorcerer” with the re-drawn version by Henri Breuil
+“The Sorcerer” (the re-drawn version by Henri Breuil)

-Shamans lying in a trance in San Bushman cave art
+A shaman lying in a trance state in San Bushman cave art

 ‘Aliens’ and ‘UFOs’ in ancient cave art